Axect/puruspe/README.md

 * `besseljy` : Bessel function of the first and second kinds (include derivatives)
 * `besselik` : Modified Bessel function of the second kind (include derivatives)

+### Dawson's integral

+* `dawson`: Dawson's integral

-### Note on precision
+### Note on precision of Bessel functions

-The precision is poor for huge arguments.
-E.g. Jn(1,1e10) gives only 6 correct digits, compared to 14 of typical double precision.
-Thus, it works similar to Python's `scipy.special.j1`, a fast variant of Bessel J function.
+Bessel functions exhibit poor precision for extremely large arguments.
+For instance, Jn(1,1e10) yields only 6 correct digits, in contrast to the typical 14 digits of double precision.
+This behavior is comparable to Python's scipy.special.j1, which is an optimized variant of the Bessel J function.

 ## Reference